2000 Vic Award

-Rick, on receiving her Award, thanked the Government of Victoria and the Australian Computer Society as major sponsors, and the Pearcey Foundation for the honour.
+Rick, on receiving his Award, thanked the Government of Victoria and the Australian Computer Society as major sponsors, and the Pearcey Foundation for the honour.
 He also gave credit to the OpenDirectory team and investors and gave a brief indication of what is was like to take Australian software global.
 This included a brief description of a David and Goliath contest with the heavy-weights of the industry, such as Netscape, and how one of the largest Banks in the world, Bank of America, came to choose the all Australian built and owned software for their next generation customer systems.

 Commendations: Mitchell Shaw and Dr Kate Smith